Summary of progress on the Blaschke conjecture: Conjugate locus geometry

 \begin{theorem} Suppose that \(M\) is a Blaschke manifold of dimension \(n\).
 The universal covering space \(M' \to M\) is either equal to \(M\) or a 2-1 covering of \(M\), and is a Blaschke manifold in the pullback metric.
 The cut locus of any point of \(M'\) is a smooth embedded submanifold equal to the conjugate locus.
 For a 2-1 covering, the cut locus and conjugate locus of any point of \(M'\) is a point.
 Rescale \(M\) so that \(M'\) has unit diameter.
-For any point \(m_0 \in M\), there is smooth fiber bundle mapping \(S \to \bar{S}\) of the unit sphere \(S \subset T_{m_0} M\), each of whose fibers is a great sphere, so that \(M'\) is diffeomorphic to the quotient \(\bar{B}/\!\!\sim\) of the closed unit ball \(\bar{B} \subset T_{m_0} M\) by the equivalence \(x \sim y\) if either \(x=y\) or \(x, y \in S\) and \(x\) and \(y\) are mapped to the same point in \(\bar{S}\). \end{theorem} \begin{proof} Suppose that the cut locus of \(M\) is not the conjugate locus.
+For any point \(m_0 \in M\), there is smooth fiber bundle mapping \(S \to \bar{S}\) of the unit sphere \(S \subset T_{m_0} M\), each of whose fibers is a great sphere, so that \(M'\) is homeomorphic to the quotient \(\bar{B}/\!\!\sim\) of the closed unit ball \(\bar{B} \subset T_{m_0} M\) by the equivalence \(x \sim y\) if either \(x=y\) or \(x, y \in S\) and \(x\) and \(y\) are mapped to the same point in \(\bar{S}\). \end{theorem} \begin{proof} Suppose that the cut locus of \(M\) is not the conjugate locus.
 As above, the conjugate locus of any point is just that point.
 All geodesics from a point become conjugate just when they return to that point.
 The cut locus is half-way along each geodesic, so a hypersurface.
 From our study of the cohomology, \(M\) is a cohomology real projective space, so its universal covering \(M'\), i.e. its set of oriented tangent planes, is a 2-1 covering, with a pullback metric with conjugate locus of each point exactly the antipodal point.
 The distance between antipodal points on \(M'\) is exactly twice the diameter of \(M\), because a path from one to another projects to a loop of nontrivial homology in \(M\).
 On the other hand, one easily arrives at a shorter path for nonantipodal points.
 Hence \(M'\) has diameter double that of \(M\), with cut locus of each point just its antipodal point.

 So we can assume that \(M'=M\) has conjugate locus equal to cut locus.
 Scale to have unit diameter.
-The exponential map on the closed unit ball in any tangent space of \(M\) identifies \(M=\bar{B}/\sim\) as topological spaces, and the smooth functions on \(M\) are the smooth functions on \(\bar{B}\) constant on fibers of the great sphere fibration along the boundary \(S=\partial \bar{B}\). \end{proof}
+The exponential map on the closed unit ball in any tangent space of \(M\) identifies \(M=\bar{B}/\sim\) as topological spaces. \end{proof}